kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 **A microservice is any service that is smaller than a monolith.**

 As such the easiest method to achieve microservice architecture is by splitting off a single piece out of a monolith - they are then both less than a monolith.
 Why would you do this?
-For example, to scale a piece of the application separately or to have a separate team work on a piece of the application.
+For example, to scale a piece of the application separately or to have a separate team that works on a piece of the application.

 The misconception of microservices being a large number of extremely small services is proliferated by large enterprises.
 If you have an extremely large enterprise where teams don't even know the existence of other teams you may have an unconventionally large number of microservices.
 Due of the insanity of a large number of small services without any good reasoning we're witnessing the term monolith trending in 2020.